Dogs in Space (TV series): Production

 The series was first announced in June 2021.
+The Amazing World of Gumball alumni James Hamilton served as co-developer and head writer of the series.

-In November 2021, Netflix renewed the series for a second season.
+In November 2021, it was confirmed that the show would receive a second season.

+On August 8, 2024, it was announced that the series was cancelled after two seasons.

 Release

 The first season of Dogs in Space was released on November 18, 2021, on Netflix.
 A trailer was released on October 19.
 The second season was released on September 15, 2022.